niklastanner/sudoku-solver/README.md

 > init[index] = value;

 The index defines the position of the field.
 The field is numbered from 0 - 80.
-Starting from the top right, left to right.
+Starting from the top left corner, left to right.

 ### Example for an easy sudoku
 ```